vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

    * `party_R` makes a transfer of `120` `$VEGA` to `ETHUSD-JUN22 | Sum of fees paid | $VEGA` in epoch `2`.

 #### Expectation
-The calculation of eligibility is identical to [0056-REWA-010](https://github.com/vegaprotocol/specs/blob/master/protocol/0056-REWA-rewards_overview.md#distributing-fees-paid-rewards-0056-rewa-010) but the expected payout is:
+The calculation of eligibility is identical to [acceptance code REWA-010](https://github.com/vegaprotocol/specs/blob/master/protocol/0056-REWA-rewards_overview.md#distributing-fees-paid-rewards-0056-rewa-010) but the expected payout is:
 * for market `ETHUSD-MAR22`:
     * `party_1` is paid `90 x 3.36 / 4.98 = 60.72.` $VEGA from the reward account into its $VEGA general account.
     * `party_2` is paid `90 x 1.62 / 4.98 = 29.28.` $VEGA from the reward account into its $VEGA general account.